rforbiodatascience/2020_group07_shinyApp/README.md

 Data
 --------------------
-This data set contains published iTRAQ proteome profiling of 77 breast cancer samples, RNAseq with Cancer label metadata which was used to cluster the cancer types based on the protein expresion landscape.
+The data for this project contains iTRAQ proteome profiling of 77 breast cancer samples from patients.
+The data contains protein expression values for over 12.000 proteins for each patient, however with some missing values for the proteins that could not be quantified.

 The data contain 3 files:
 * Protome data: proteome expression data for 105 patients
 * Clinical data: clinical labels for patient outcomes
-* PAM50: Information on proteins which is significant in breast cancers
+* PAM50: Information on proteins which is significant in breast cancer

 The data is available in this git under data/\_raw.